oxsannikova/kenna-secx-incident-enrich/use_case.md

 # Kenna - SecureX Incident Enrichment Automation

 IT operations are still very manual today.
 Customers are always challenged to maintain system health and improve online security.
 This workflow demonstrates how Cisco SecureX orchestration can be leveraged to automate vulnerability management.

+### Watch a demo of this use case [here](https://youtu.be/01iojxIb-_g)!

 ## Features